etienne-martin/react-ribbon/README.md

 `CarouselRef`

-A ref which gives access to the `prevPage` and `nextPage` functions used for navigation.
+A React ref which gives access to the `prevPage` and `nextPage` functions used for navigation.